adynathos/viewpoint_invariant_feature_network/README.md

-% Design and evaluation of viewpoint invariant feature descriptors using convolutional neural networks - software documentation
+# Design and evaluation of viewpoint invariant feature descriptors using convolutional neural networks - software documentation

-Master thesis, Krzysztof Lis 2017
+*Master thesis, Krzysztof Lis 2017*

 This is the code used in my [master thesis](http://liskr.net/pub/MasterThesis-KrzysztofLis.pdf), in which I compare different ways of achieving viewpoint-invariance in feature descriptors: